-Heating and ventiliating your flat properly is important for your health!
+Heating and ventilating your flat properly is important for your health!

 The relative humidity inside should ideally be between 40% and 60% if you'd like to test this you can borrow a hygrometer from OUSA Student Support.

-Mould thrives at 70% humidity and above - this is dangerous to your health and won't make your landlord happy.
+Mould thrives at 70% humidity and above - this is dangerous to your health and will make your landlord unhappy.